thebigtower

 THE MAST AND DIGITAL SWITCHOVER

-Black Hill currently transmits from a 306.5 metre (1005-ft) triangular cross-section lattice stayed mast.
-It is in fact the second mast to stand on this site (see VHF History below) but as this structure is unable to fulfill the engineering requirements for Digital Switchover, it is to be succeeded for the purpose of television transmission by a new mast, construction of which began in the latter part of 2008.
+Black Hill originally transmitted UHF from the station's 1961 structure which is a 306.5 metre (1005-ft) triangular cross-section lattice stayed mast.
+Originally built to replace the initial 1957 structure (see VHF History below) it was however unable to meet the engineering requirements for Digital Switchover and therefore succeeded for the purpose of television transmission by a further new mast, construction of which began in the latter part of 2008 and completed in 2010.

-The replacement of an existing 306 metre (1000-ft) mast is also taking place at Caldbeck, this being the one other site of ITA origin to require a new structure for Digital Switchover.
-The three other stations at Divis, Rowridge and Tacolneston are all former BBC sites.
+The replacement of an existing 306-metre (1000-ft) mast has also taken place at Caldbeck, this being the one other site of ITA origin to require a new structure for Digital Switchover.
+The stations at Divis, Rowridge and Tacolneston, which are all former BBC sites, have also undergone mast replacement for the switchover.

-Black Hill is to be the last main transmitter site in Scotland to succumb to Digital Switchover, this currently scheduled for the first quarter of 2011.
-At this stage, all television transmissions will transfer to the new mast with the original structure being retained at reduced height to continue with FM and DAB radio transmissions.
+Black Hill became the last main transmitter site in Scotland to complete Digital Switchover, the two stages of the process taking place on 8 June 2011 (DSO1) and 22 June 2011 (DSO2) respectively.
+Since then, all television transmissions have been from the new mast with the original structure expected to be retained at reduced height to continue with FM and DAB radio transmissions.

 UHF Coverage Map